jisaac89/Recoil/README.md

 # Recoil

+NOT PRODUCTION READY***

-Powerful react powered front-end framework.
+Powerful front-end boilerplate react components.

 This is my fist open release, documentation will be coming soon.